inetprocess/sugarcli/USAGE.md

 * `-P, --prefix=PREFIX`	Prepend to the archive name **[config: backup.prefix]**
 * `-c, --compression=COMPRESSION`	Set the compression algorithm.
 Valid values are (gzip|bzip2). **[default: `gzip`]**
 * `    --dry-run`	Do not run the command only print the tar command
+* `    --keep-defaults-file`	Do not delete the credantials file after completion
 * `-T, --ignore-table=IGNORE-TABLE`	Tables to ignore. **(multiple values allowed)**
 * `-D, --ignore-for-dev`	Ignore tables not useful for a dev environement
 * `-U, --ignore-upload`	Ignore files in upload/ folder and `*-restore`